Road Trip Ideas To Discover Austria - Map Included

 Wachau Valley

 The Wachau Valley is a peaceful retreat, away from the city hustle and yet very close to the capital of Austria.
 The valley goes along the Danube river, where vineyards create a unique landscape.
-There are numerous things to do, including apricot specialties and wine tasting, biking, or walking.
+There are numerous things to do, including apricot specialties and wine tasting, cycling, or walking.

 Grüner See